knative/community/mechanics/SUNSETTING-FEATURES.md

 If a feature (especially in alpha stage) is getting no apparent usage and is creating mostly busy-work for the community to maintain, the respective working group should consider to sunset the respective feature.
+Other cost-benefit-ratio considerations can lead to sunsetting of features/APIs too, for example if a beta feature turns out to be a serious scalability issue.

 This needs to be in accordance to the
 [Knative release principles](RELEASE-VERSIONING-PRINCIPLES.md#api-support-principle)
 so the duration of the following process might vary depending on the state of the respective feature.